Computational Biology

 CS 61A is a minimum requirement and students who demonstrate they have completed the equivalent in another course (via syllabus), should take an advanced CS course of their choosing in it's place.

 Three additional courses, drawn from existing campus offerings.
 These courses are intended to resolve deficiencies in training and ensure competency in the fundamental knowledge of each discipline.
-Students are expected to develop a course plan for remaining program requirements (such as biology coursework) and any additional electives, and to consult with the Head Graduate Advisor before the Spring semester of their first year for formal approval (signature required).
+Students are expected to develop a course plan for remaining program requirements (such as biology coursework) and any additional electives, and to consult with the Head Graduate Advisor before the Spring semester of their first year.
 The course plan will take into account the student's undergraduate training areas and goals for PhD research areas.12

 MCELLBI 293CResponsible Conduct in Research1